 The course is accredited by the Institute of Motor Industries (IMI).
 On successful completion of this course, you will achieve an IMI Entry Level 3 Diploma for The Introduction to Motor Vehicle Industry and Technologies.

 Additional Costs and Information

 You will need to supply your own protective clothing (overalls and steel toecap safety boots) and stationery.

 On completion of your course you may choose to progress onto these following courses

-Following successful completion of this course, students may be able to progress on to the IMI Level 1 Diploma in Transport Maintenance - Light Vehicle.
+Having successfully completed this course you could progress on to the IMI Level 1 Diploma in Transport Maintenance – Light Vehicle.